Over the past decade, the National Young Farmers Coalition has become a leading voice for change in U.S. agriculture.

 - Experience with and curiosity for technology and social media in the context of organizing and advocacy.

-- The Organizer can expect an average of 20 hours per week at an hourly compensation rate of $21per hour.
+- The Organizer can expect an average of 20 hours per week at an hourly compensation rate of $21-23 per hour depending on location and experience.
 Weekly hours may increase during periods of travel or around particularly time-intensive events.
 Potential for reduced hours during the summer growing season for farmer applicants.